nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 System detects error in entered command.
     * 2a1.
 System displays error message and does not clear command line.
     * 2a2.
-User enters new command.
+User enters new command.<br>
-* Steps 2a1-2a2 are repeated until all details entered are correct.
-* Use case resumes from step 3.
+  Steps 2a1-2a2 are repeated until all details entered are correct.<br> Use case resumes from step 3.

 **Use case: UC07 - Settle outstanding fees for student**